 The Replications Policies page displays a row of information about each replication policy which includes recent messages about the last replication job run.

 You can limit the replication jobs that are displayed by selecting filters on the left.
 If you do not see an expected policy, adjust or clear the filters.
-Use the search box to search the list of policies for path, database, or table names.
+Use the search box to search the list of replication policies for path, database, or table names.

-|ID||An internally generated ID number that identifies the policy.
+|Internally generated ID number for the replication policy.
 Provides a

 convenient way to identify a policy.

-|Unique name you specify when you create a policy.|
+|Unique name you specify when you created the replication policy.

 |Source cluster for the replication.

-|Destination||The destination cluster for the replication.
+|Target cluster for the replication.

-|Completed||The time when the replication job completed.
+|Time stamp when the replication job completed.

 Click the Completed column label to sort the replication policies table by time.

-|Next Run||The date and time when the next replication is scheduled, based on the schedule
+|Date and time for the next scheduled replication which depends on the schedule

-about the scheduled replication.
+additional details about the scheduled replication.